-The Cooperative Extension Service is the second unit that carries out Land-Grant functions.
-Through the federal network of the Land Grant University System, the Cooperative Extension Service is empowered as an agency for public education and information dissemination responding to the needs of the community.
+The Cooperative Extension Service is the second unit that carries out Land-Grant functions at the University of the Virgins Islands.

+Through the federal network of the Land-Grant University System, the Cooperative Extension Service is empowered as an agency for public education and information dissemination responding to the needs of the community.
 Its mission is to be a dynamic, flexible organization dedicated to delivering research-based educational programs and information that addresses critical issues affecting families, individuals and the communities of the U.S. Virgin Islands.
-CES carries out programs in agriculture and natural resources, 4-H, family and consumer science and communications, in the districts of St. Croix, St. Thomas and St. John.
+CES carries out programs in Agriculture and Natural Resources, 4-H/family and Consumer Sciences, and Communications, Technology & Distance Education in the districts of St. Croix, St. Thomas and St. John.

 The agriculture and natural resource programs strive to meet the changing needs of the territory and offer technical assistance, training and advice to farmers, home gardeners, youth groups, government and nongovernment agencies and residents of the territory in the areas of environmental horticulture, livestock, natural resources and environmental management.
+Building strong families, youth and communities is important for the success of the Virgin Islands' community.

-The 4-H family and consumer sciences programs provide information in life-coping skills and encourage families to use all available resources to improve their quality of life.
-Areas of emphasis of the program include the Expanded Foods and Nutrition Education Program (EFNEP), which is designed to assist limited resource families in acquiring the knowledge, skills and attitudes in improving diets and nutritional well-being; youth programs such as the Children, Youth and Families at Risk (CYFAR); and the annual
+To address many of the critical issues relating to families, youth and communities, the 4-H/ Family and Consumer Sciences Program, in cooperation with local and private partners, provides research-based information in life-coping skills, and encourages families to use all available resources to improve their lives.
+The program offers workshops, short courses and demonstrations in areas such as: consumer education and personal financial management, foods and nutrition education, marketable skills training, i.e., computer training, clothing construction and parenting.
+Considerable focus is placed on outreach to limited resource residents.
+Areas of emphasis of the program include the Expanded Foods and Nutrition Education Program (EFNEP), which is designed to assist limited resource families in acquiring the knowledge, skills and attitudes in improving diets and nutritional well-being; and the Children, Youth and Families at Risk (CYFAR) Program that enhances the needs of the youth in the territory.

-4-H Summer Academy that provides information and educational programs to enhance the youth of the territory.
-The communications unit is responsible for promotion.
-Publications, such as Native Recipes, Virgin Islands Holiday Cooking, Heart of the Pumpkin, and Traditional and Medicinal Plants of St. Croix, St. Thomas, and St. John, come from this unit.
-Additionally, the communications unit has collaborated with other UVI departments in the publishing of Island Peak to Coral Reef - A Field Guide to Plant and Marine Communities of the Virgin Islands and Remarkable Big Trees in the U.S. Virgin Islands.
+The latest publication of CES - Tropical Fruits of the U. S. Virgin Islands and Their Nutritional Values - is a testament to CES' continuing tradition of documenting and disseminating research-based information that addresses the critical needs affecting the diet, health and nutrition, not only of Virgin Islanders, but of residents of the wider Caribbean.
+Publications, such as the Native Recipes, Virgin Islands Holiday Cooking, Heart of the Pumpkin, and Traditional and Medicinal Plants of St. Croix, St. Thomas, and St. John, come from the Communications, Technology & Distance Education Program.
+Additionally, this Program has collaborated with other UVI departments in the publishing of Island Peak to Coral Reef - A Field Guide to Plant and Marine Communities of the Virgin Islands and Remarkable Big Trees in the U.S. Virgin Islands.